vutpham/color-game/README.md

 ### Modes (Easy/Hard)

-What's This RGB currently features an easy and a hard mode, where the only difference is the number of squares generated.
+RGBandMe currently features an easy and a hard mode, where the only difference is the number of squares generated.
 Clicking on a mode button triggers an event listener to highlight the selected mode and render the appropriate number of squares. *Note:  Squares have been styled to appear circular.*

 ```javascript
 function setModeButtons() {